Sd4Projects/MiniNetPad/README.md

 BOM file: MiniNetPad_V0.01a.BOM.pdf

-Bare board can be odered from OSH Park. https://oshpark.com/shared_projects/rFaZbuVc with project name MiniNetPad_V0.kicad_pcb or use source project to make files and order from whoever you want.
+Bare board can be ordered from OSH Park. https://oshpark.com/shared_projects/rFaZbuVc with project name MiniNetPad_V0.kicad_pcb or use source files and order from whoever you want.

 MiniNetPad features.
  1. Uses Arduino ZERO boot firmware.